 4. It is best to get involved before your child leaves home but if it is too late to do so, try to get things on your calendar as soon as you can.
 Be aware that it’s natural to experience feelings of loss so don’t expect to feel ‘excited’ per se at first.
 However, getting involved in new activities and interests will help accelerate your emotional adjustment and it will also mitigate some of the emptiness you feel, both within your home and within yourself.

-For more strategies on treating loss, check out my new book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For many more strategies for treating loss, check out Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).

 Click here to join my mailing list and receive an exclusive gift: How to Recover from Rejection